 Artificial Neural Networks (ANN) are computing systems that are inspired by, biological neural networks that constitute animal brains.
 Such systems “learn” to perform tasks by considering examples, generally without being programmed with task-specific rules.

-They belong to the family of the supervised learning algorithms.
-The Artificial Neural Network leverages a mix of multiple hyperparameters that help in approximating complex relation between input and output.
+They belong to the family of supervised learning algorithms.
+The Artificial Neural Network leverages a mix of multiple hyperparameters that help in approximating complex relations between input and output.

 In order to get better precision in determining the output from the given input, usually, we combine the hyperparameters in the different stages of the process of working with an ANN.

 The most popular and most used hyperparameters are used in working with the ANNs are: number of hidden layers, number of hidden units, activation function, learning rate.

 On Image 1, is represented the structure of the Artificial Neural Network, so you can get a visual representation of what they look like.

 As we can see the first elements of the structure belong to the Input layer.
 These elements represent the input in the neural network, or the dependent variables (if you are familiar with regression).
 Based on the values of these input variables we want to predict the output of this network.

 After the input layer, we have two hidden layers (the number of these layers is not static, but we must determine the right number of hidden layers in order to avoid complexity which can result in overfitting).

 In this layer, we are using different activation functions on the input values so we can create a better classification for the out results.

 The last layer is the output layer.
 As we can see here, in our output we have two values.
 The number of values is dependent on the number of classes we have.